Where did the name MYPath come from?

 Will there be bathrooms along MYPath?

-We are considering vault bathroom locations at a spot in Cooper Commons and the DNR Public Access Site; however, no bathroom facilities are planned for Phase I.
+We are considering vault bathroom locations at a spot in Cooper Commons and the DNR Public Access Site; however, no bathroom facilities are currently being planned.

 What can I do to help/what kinds of volunteer opportunities are available?

 MYPath is a community partnership led by key partners (OCCF, OCSWCD, YMCA) and supported by committed volunteers.
 At this time, we have organized volunteer days to help construct the trail, pick up litter, plant trees, and other related activities.
 Volunteer days are either open to the general public, or specifically planned for certain community groups.
 If you are an interested individual or a leader of a group who would like to volunteer, contact Colleen at firstname.lastname@example.org.
 We thank you in advance for your support.